Living Arrangements and Determination of Residence

 Living at an Alternate District Residence

 It is generally assumed that both parent and child live in the same home.
-If a child leaves the home of the parent and moves into another home in the district, the building principal must be informed and an affadavit must be completed by parent and guardian.
+If a child leaves the home of the parent and moves into another home in the district, the building principal must be informed and an affidavit must be completed by parent and guardian.
 The guardian will then be fully liable for all acts of the child.
 All information will also be sent to the guardian rather than parent.

-Each elementary school has clearly defined attendance areas.
+Each elementary school has clearly defined geographic attendance areas.
 The student's residence determines the school they must attend.

 Any resident child that becomes a “homeless child” may continue attending their current school when the child’s family becomes homeless.
 Homeless students are defined as individuals lacking a fixed, regular and nighttime residence which can include the following conditions: